Piyumi94/Bank-App-Latest/FullProjectOnlineBanking/Online-Banking-System/README.md

 # Online-Banking-System
 Spring Boot Online Banking System
 About
-This is a project for practicing Spring + Thymeleaf.
+This is a project for Spring + Thymeleaf.
 The idea was to build online banking system.

 It was made using Spring Boot, Spring Security, Thymeleaf, Spring Data JPA, Spring Data REST, JavaScript, JQuery.
 Database is in memory sql Workbench.
 Online Banking Requirements